 Protecting Your Rights

 Many people accused of strangulation believe they can explain their story to police and resolve the charges on their own.
 This can be a serious mistake, and you may unintentionally forfeit your rights or make your situation worse.
-Advice from a Wilton second degree strangulation lawyer could prevent this type of mistake.
+Advice from an attorney could prevent this type of mistake.

 Raising a Credible Defense